 Preservice candidates will complete the edTPA starting in 2015-16.
-Scores will be non-consequential for candidates completing their programs in 2015-16 and 2016-17.
-All new candidates who complete their programs in 2017-18 and beyond will be required to pass the edTPA in order to be recommended for licensure.
+There is no state-wide minimum passing score for candidates completing their programs in 2015-16, 2016-17, or 2017-18, however, all candidates will be required to meet program standards for successful edTPA completion in order to be recommended for licensure.